xp44mm/Notebook/Compilers/Finite Automata.md

 2. N(r) has one start state and one accepting state.
 The accepting state has no outgoing transitions, and the start state has no incoming transitions.

-3. Each state of N(r) other than the accepting state has either one outgoing transition on a symbol in ∑ or two outgoing transitio ns, both on ε.
+3. Each state of N(r) other than the accepting state has either one outgoing transition on a symbol in ∑ or two outgoing transitions, both on ε.

 Example 3.24 : Let us use Algorithm 3.23 to construct an NFA for `r = (a|b)*abb`.
 Figure 3.43 shows a parse tree for r that is analogous to the parse trees constructed for arithmetic expressions in Section 2.2.3.
 For subexpression r_1, the first a, we construct the NFA: